INSTRUCTIONS TO AUTHORS

 Scope and policy

-Cuadernos de Historia receives original articles that meet the highest standards of quality and ethics for publishing, which are also applied in every stage of the reception, evaluation and edition procedures.
+Cuadernos de Historia receives original articles that meet the highest standards of quality and ethics for publishing.
+These standards are also applied in every stage of the process of reception, evaluation and edition.
 We also accept unpublished documents that are relevant for historic research, and reviews of books that have been published within the three years that precede the printing of the biannual issues.

 Form and preparation of manuscripts